hyperledger-cacti/cacti/rfcs/protocols/asset-transfer/generic.md

 # Asset Transfer Protocol

 - RFC: 02-008
-- Authors: Krishnasuri Narayanam, Sandeep Nishad, Venkatraman Ramakrishna, Dhinakaran Vinayagamurthy
+- Authors: Venkatraman Ramakrishna, Krishnasuri Narayanam, Sandeep Nishad, Dhinakaran Vinayagamurthy
 - Status: Proposed
 - Since: 21-Oct-2022

 ## Summary

-Asset transfer protocol in Weaver allows transferring an asset from one shared ledger to another by burning it in the source ledger and minting it in the destination ledger in an atomic manner.
+Asset transfer protocol in Weaver allows transferring an asset from one shared ledger to another by burning it in the source ledger and creating it in the destination ledger in an atomic manner.
-- Minting of the asset in the destination ledger should happen within an agreed-upon period.
-Otherwise, the asset is minted in the source ledger after the time period elapses.
+- Creating of the asset in the destination ledger should happen within an agreed-upon period.
+Otherwise, the asset is created in the source ledger after the time period elapses.

 ## Protocol Overview